847-929-9492

 When Should Vermiculite Insulation Be Removed?

 The best thing to do is to leave the vermiculite insulation alone.
 As long as it is not airborne, it will not harm you.
+However, if any of the below apply to you, it is best to get the vermiculite insulation removed:

 • You use your attic as a storage space